Rajpratik71/Mininet-wiki/Cluster Edition (Prototype) (Under Construction).md

 By default, Mininet uses the built-in `SwitchBinPlacer` algorithm.
 This algorithm places switches and controllers into evenly-sized bins/blocks based on the size of your cluster, and tries to place hosts on the same server as their corresponding switches.
 This can be explicitly selected using `--placement block`.

-Another built-in algorithm is `RandomPlacer`, which randomly places switches and hosts across the cluster.
+Another built-in algorithm is `RandomPlacer` (invoked using `--placement random`) which randomly places switches and hosts across the cluster.
 This results in many more cross-server tunnels, and can  be useful for testing.

 You may either use one of the built in placement algorithms, or you may create your own by creating your own `Placer` subclass!